-Follow the steps from section Setting the rotary encoding switches on page 40 again to select a new protocol.
+Follow the steps from section Setting the rotary encoding switches again to select a new protocol.

-For performing a factory reset via software configuration, see chapter OPC UA configuration on page 173 and the configuration section.
+For performing a factory reset via software configuration, see chapter OPC UA configuration on page 186 and the configuration section.

 7.5 SNMPv1

 The PROFINET IO-Link Master supports SNMP objects required by the PROFINET specification as per protocol standard SNMPv1.
 These include objects from RFC 1213 MIB-II (System Group and Interfaces Group) and the LLDP MIB.